Georgia bill would outlaw 'conversion therapy'

 "Conversion therapy practices have no basis in science and contradict the understanding of sexual orientation and gender identity," said Roland Behm of the American Foundation for Suicide Prevention during testimony.

-"We ask simply that Georgia to join the fifteen other states and the District of Columbia who have already banned this incredibly harmful practice," said state Rep. Matthew Wilson (D-Brookhaven), the bill's sponsor.
+"We ask simply that Georgia to join the 15 other states and the District of Columbia who have already banned this incredibly harmful practice," said state Rep. Matthew Wilson (D-Brookhaven), the bill's sponsor.

 The bill would only affect licensed therapists.
 It would not apply to clergy.